MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 - **ActivationType** - Integer value mapping to the source of activation

-- **IsActionTriggered** - Boolean value determing whether the action got triggered after the successful activation of the app.
+- **IsActionTriggered** - Boolean value determining whether the action got triggered after the successful activation of the app.

 - **IsFirstRun** - Boolean value determining whether it was the first run of the app or a subsequent run.